Eye on the IEC

 Colorado Ethics Watch has been actively monitoring the activities of the Colorado Independent Ethics Commission (“IEC”) since the IEC first met in 2008.
 To provide an independent source of information about IEC activities, Ethics Watch has compiled this chronology of IEC activities and related documents submitted to or produced by the IEC.
 Ethics Watch will update the information regularly so please check back often.

 Next meetings.
-The next full public meeting of the IEC is scheduled for March 10, 2014 at 12:00pm at 1300 Broadway, Denver CO, Room 1F.
+The next public meeting of the IEC is scheduled for April 28, 2014 at 9:00am at 1300 Broadway, Denver CO, 1st Floor.

 The official website of the IEC can be accessed through this link.